-When no policy violation is found, the Title IX Coordinator will address any remedies owed by the College to the Respondent to ensure no effective denial of educational access.
+When no policy violation is found, the Title IX Coordinator will address any remedies owed by Black River Technical College to the Respondent to ensure no effective denial of educational access.

-The College will maintain the privacy of any long-term remedies/actions/measures, provided privacy does not impair the College's ability to provide these services.
+Black River Technical College will maintain the privacy of any long-term remedies/actions/measures, provided privacy does not impair Black River Technical College 's ability to provide these services.